 Starting off with sushi

 As soon as introductions were done it was into the food tasting.
 It wasn’t far to our first stop which was a sushi restaurant where our choice was prepared freshly in front of us by the chef.
 Which pieces we ordered were our choice but I went with Tomoko’s suggestion to try the medium-fatty tuna, my favourite for flavour and the way it almost melts in the mouth, then contrasted it with a leaner tuna cut and raw prawn, they were also delicious but it’s hard to go past chūtoro when it’s available.

-We were able to watch the chef prepare it in front of us adding the perfect amount of wasabi for each piece to make each bite delicious, there’s no need to add more at the table.
+We were able to watch the chef prepare it in front of us adding the perfect amount of wasabi for each piece to make each bite delicious, there was no need to add more.

 Our next stop is Ameyoko Market which starts just opposite the Ueno train station.
 There’s been a market here for many years.
 After the war, it was a popular spot selling black market goods when so little was available but it thrives today with both the locals and tourists loving a visit here.

 Ameyoko is made up of two words, ‘Yoko’ means market and the name ‘Ame’ is a play on both the words American reflecting that post-war period and also meaning sweet as you’ll find many sweet options here.
 We spotted many traditional favourites such as mochi and dango alongside modern packaged omiyage (gifting souvenirs) and KitKats.

 One of our interesting stops on the tour is a 200-year-old dashi shop selling all the delicious components of this complex broth to make at home.
 Sadly they can’t be taken back to Australia with us but the bricks of bonito, shaving boxes for preparing it fresh, dried mushrooms and a selection of seaweed all looked delicious and had me still mentally working through recipes in my head as we walked into our next stop at a tea shop.